Board of Trustees

 They are now wonderful young men, so I feel very fortunate to still be associated with the school in the role of teacher at Victory Park.

-I love belonging to such a commited, engaged community and working with the curious, inquiring minds of the children within it.
+I love belonging to such a committed, engaged community and working with the curious, inquiring minds of the children within it.

 Kia ora, I was elected to the Board in 2018 and became Board Chair in 2019.
 I have two sons at Island Bay School, Liam who is Year 6 and Ethan who is Year 3.
 Before Ethan started school I was also involved in Island Bay Playcentre for many years.
 Our family has lived in Island Bay for more than 10 years.